plule/minitel/README.md

 ## Scope and limitations

-These crates are focused on the Télétel Vidéotex standard, which is the one specific to the Minitel.
+This crate is focused on the Télétel Vidéotex standard, which is the one specific to the Minitel.

 It does not include any management for the "mixte" or "téléinformatique" modes.

 ## Building `minitel-app-example`

-This crates is a sample app that can be built into a websocket server or an embedded ESP32 plugged on the minitel serial port.
+This crate is a sample app that can be built into a websocket server or an embedded ESP32 plugged on the minitel serial port.

 Building for a websocket server: `cargo build -p minitel-app-example --features axum`.